slietar/okolab/readme.md

 # Wait for reconnect (or cancellation)
 await task

-# Stop try to reconnect
+# Stop trying to reconnect
 task.cancel()
 ```